mkcn/fastHistory/README.md

 ```

 To search the saved commands, all you need is **f**
-and the selected command can be pasted directly into your terminal!
+and the selected command wiil be **automatically pasted** into your terminal!

 ```sh
 $ f